viamedici-spc/configurator-react/README.md

 This component manages the configuration state and provides a configuration context for all child components.

 Use React’s Suspense feature to render configuration-related components only when the configuration is ready.
+ TODO: State that their must be a Suspense barrier inside the Configuration when using suspended hooks.
+Otherwise, the configuration will freeze.
 ```tsx
 <Configuration configuratorClient={configuratorClient}
                configurationModelSource={configurationModelSource}>